HasnainDevMaster/CLI-Atm-Application/Readme.md

 **CLI ATM Application** 🏧
 ______________________
-Welcome to the ATM Application!
+**Welcome to the ATM Application!**

 This simple CLI ATM application allows users to perform basic banking actions such as checking their balance, making deposits, withdrawing cash, and selecting fast cash amounts.
-The application is written in Node.js and uses the inquirer packages for user input.
+The application is written in **TypeScript** with **Node.js** and uses the **inquirer** packages for user input.
 _________________
 **Features:** 🌟
 _________________